Prince Alexandre of Belgium: Marriage

 In Debenham, Suffolk, on 14 March 1991 Alexandre married Léa Wolman, who had been twice-divorced.
 The marriage was kept secret until 1998 because the Prince apparently feared his mother would disapprove.
+The couple remained childless.
 The initial secrecy surrounding this marriage has parallels with his father's wedding to his mother fifty years previously, in 1941.

 Royal status

 There had been some friction between the children of the first marriage of King Leopold III of Belgium and those of his second marriage.
 Eventually, however, Alexandre and the dynastic descendants of the first marriage seemed to have made their peace, and the prince and his wife joined the rest of the Royal Family in public appearances.
 This does not appear to extend to the two younger children of the second marriage, Princess Marie-Christine of Belgium and Princess Marie-Esméralda of Belgium.

 Although it has been assumed that the children of King Léopold's second marriage were barred from the Belgian throne, some constitutional scholars maintain that there was no legal ground for Alexandre's exclusion.
 Even if that is the case, Alexandre's secret marriage in 1991 contravened Article 85 of the Belgian constitution, which deprived of the right of succession to the Throne any descendant of King Leopold I who marries without the Sovereign's permission.

-Nonetheless, in a May 2008 interview with Point de Vue, Alexandre's wife noted, "...the children of the second marriage of King Leopold -- Prince Alexandre, the Princesses Maria Esmeralda and Marie-Christine -- have been raised in a certain manner: Prince and Princesses of Belgium, accorded the style of Royal Highness, yet excluded from the succession to the throne."
+Nonetheless, in a May 2008 interview with Point de vue a little over a year before Alexandre's death, his wife noted, "...the children of the second marriage of King Leopold -- Prince Alexandre, the Princesses Maria Esmeralda and Marie-Christine -- have been raised in a certain manner: Prince and Princesses of Belgium, accorded the style of Royal Highness, yet excluded from the succession to the throne."
 She added, "Alexandre received a very solid intellectual education...He waited to assume some official responsibilities.
 They never came."